Many Rolling Papers and Wraps Have Toxic Metals and Pesticides

 According to a recent study by SC Labs – a California-based lab – several popular wrapping papers are heavily contaminated with pesticides and other heavy metals.
 Although many renowned papers are clean, including ours, others are not.

-The researchers at this lab spent sixty days this past summer testing a total of 118 smoking products.
+The researchers at this lab spent sixty days this past summer testing 118 smoking products.
 In their study, they concentrated on products such as:

 • Cellulose rolling papers